hyprwm/hyprland-wiki/pages/Configuring/Dispatchers.md

 Please keep in mind some layout-specific dispatchers will be listed in the layout pages (See the sidebar).

-Dispatchers actions are : Exec, Exit, Close, Cycle, Move, Reload, Rename, Send, Set, Swap. <sub>Discontinued: alter, bring, center, change, deny, force, kill, lock (unlock), pass, pin, resize</sub>.
+Dispatchers actions are : Exec, Exit, Close, Cycle, Move, Reload, Rename, Send, Set, Swap. <sub>Discontinued: alter, bring, center, change, deny, force, focus, kill, lock (unlock), pass, pin, resize</sub>.
 Dispatchers ames are not case sensitive and uppercase is only use for easier reading.